 Ah, green juice.
 Is there anything more emblematic of the wellness movement?
 The starring vegetable may change (spinach, kale, and now celery juice), but green juice in general has stood the test of time—unlike Jazzercise and Jane Fonda workout videos.

-And as for the whole celery juice craze?
+Ready to get your juice on?
 Watch the episode to the end to see if it gets the, er, green light from this top dietitian.

 Loading More Posts...